mocobeta/janome/docs/en/index.rst

 Create janome.tokenizer.Tokenizer object and call tokenize() method with the sentences you want to analyze.

-The return value is a list of Token objects.
+The return value is a gnerator of Token objects.
 Token includes morphologic information such as surface form, part-of-speech.
 See `reference <http://mocobeta.github.io/janome/api/janome.html#janome.tokenizer.Token>`_ for more details.

 ::